TobiasPSP/doneland_sources/Components/Microcontroller/Families/ESP/ESP32/Development Boards/ESP32-C3/C3 Super Mini/README.md

     -D ARDUINO_USB_CDC_ON_BOOT=1
 ````

 When you use the suggested `platformio.ini`, all pins should be correctly defined, and you are ready for *hardware SPI* and *hardware I2C*.
 Only the constant `LED_BUILTIN` is wrong.

 <details><summary>Verifying Correct Pin Definitions</summary><br/>

-If you'd like to double-check whether the pin lables were correctly defined in your development environment, try this code:
+If you'd like to double-check whether the pin labels were correctly defined in your development environment, try this code:

 ````c++
 #include <Arduino.h>